This essay is no longer available to read online, from the March 2015 issue of Bluestem Magazine, so I’ll post it below.

 The first time I ever read a piece of my own writing to an audience, I read this essay.
 I was at the Novel Retreat at the Vermont College of Fine Art.
 I was extremely nervous.
 I absolutely hate being the center of attention, and I was a wreck about putting my work out if front of people.
 But the attendees and faculty of this retreat were a warm, welcoming, and companionable audience.
 With two glasses of wine and a pep talk by new writing buddies, Victor and Maryka, to buoy me, I began to read, and my voice was a little shaky.
 About a minute into my five-minute limit I began to lose myself in the emotion of the story.
 It helped that I had on reading glasses and the audience was a blur when I looked up.
 But I got through that reading, and I felt I had overcome a hurdle.

 After the retreat, I put the essay aside, while I concentrated on my novel.
 When I realized that I needed to try to get my work published, I saw that I had pitifully few pieces to offer.
 When the nonfiction editor of Bluestem Magazine contacted me, with interest in Bad Dog, I was delighted.
 She said that she liked my story and was considering publishing it, but she felt that the ending paragraph didn’t work.
 I’m so grateful that she bothered to ask me to tweak it because now it is published.
-I hope you’ll read it, and please let me know what you think.
+You can read it below.